-- (a) 2 points What is the worst case time complexity for inserting into a:
+- (a) 2 points What is the worst case time complexity for determining if a value is contained in:

-- Binary Search Tree with n nodes.
+- a Red Black Tree with n nodes?

-- Red Black Tree with n nodes.
+- ullet a Binary Search Tree with n nodes?

 (b) 4 points

 Write down the order in which this tree's nodes are printed in preorder, inorder, and postorder traversals.